OWASP/www-chapter-edmonton/index.md

 Welcome to the OWASP Edmonton Chapter!

-We are excited to offer a place to collaberate and grow Cybersecurity in the Edmonton area.
+We are excited to offer a place to collaborate and grow Cybersecurity in the Edmonton area.

 <h2>Chapter Supporters</h2>
-The following is a list of organizations that have generously supported the OWASP edmonton chapter through contributions.
+The following is a list of organizations that have generously supported the OWASP Edmonton chapter through contributions.

 <h2>Chapter Supporters Providing Space</h2>